 The best cycling overshoes will keep your feet warm and dry in the worst weather.
 You’re not going to enjoy riding through the colder months in just your summer cycling shoes.
-They’re designed for hot, dry conditions, with lots of ventilation and lightweight uppers.
+They’re typically designed for hot, dry conditions, with lots of ventilation and lightweight uppers.

 A pair of overshoes is the most convenient way to add some weatherproofing and insulation to cope with cold, wet conditions.

-Best cycling overshoes in 2020 according to our expert testers
+Best cycling overshoes, as rated by our expert testers

 - Castelli Pioggia 3 overshoes: £55 / $59.99 / AU$102